Ding! Your Machine Just Texted You – Powered by Peakboard + seven.io

 image

-• We can use seven.io to receive SMS and process them in a Peakboard application or a Hub Flow.
+• You can use the seven API to receive SMS messages and process them in a Peakboard application or a Hub Flow.

-• seven.io also supports sending out voice calls.
-Imagine a machine calling the supervisor and tell him details about his current error state.
-How cool is that?
-The voice message is as easy to build as sending an SMS.
+• The seven API can also send voice calls.
+Imagine a machine calling the supervisor to explain the details of an issue.
+How cool is that!
+The voice message API is as easy to use as the SMS API we looked at today.

 image